 They really are a hook to help engage and a bridge for those who need it.
 Not every topic will engage every student in the same way.

 By offering a variety of books and related activities, you're still getting kids to explore non-fiction books.

 There are four activities students can do with this themed set - in addition to simply reading the collection of books you have.

 First, print and laminate the sorting mat.
 Students can sort objects into three categories: apples, pumpkins, or both.

 I highly recommend digging around your classroom for some real manipulatives, but you can always make some too.

 I actually used real leaves (laminated) and saved seeds and stems (dried out) from our field trips for this bucket.

-You might need a container of some kind to hold all of the sorting pieces.
-Something like a pencil zipper pocket, a zippered cosmetics bag or something like that.
-Put a matching label from your free download on the container.
+You might need a container of some kind to hold all of the sorting pieces (Something like a pencil zipper pocket, a zippered cosmetics bag or something like that) Then put a label on the container.

-Grab your free download to print the icons and activity pieces to go with your apple and pumpkin non-fiction books.
+Grab your free download to print the labels and activity set pieces to go with your apples and pumpkins-themed non-fiction books.

-You can make your own non-fiction literacy center with this activity set PLUS there are 13 more activity sets included in your free download!
+You can start your own non-fiction literacy center with this activity set PLUS there are 13 more activity sets you can download!